HewlettPackard/hpe-sd-cloud/kubernetes/examples/sd-cl-deployment/README.md

 For this example, we bring up an instance of the `edb-as-lite` image in a K8s Pod, which is basically a clean EDB Postgres 11 image with an `enterprisedb` user ready for Service Director installation.

-**NOTE** If you are not using the k8s [enterprise-db](../enterprise-db) deployment, then you need to modify the [sd-cl-deployment](sd-cl-deployment.yaml) database related environments to point to the used database.
+**NOTE**: If you are not using the k8s [enterprise-db](../enterprise-db) deployment, then you need to modify the [sd-cl-deployment](sd-cl-deployment.yaml) database related environments to point to the used database.

 Follow the deployment as described in [enterprise-db](../enterprise-db) directory.

-**NOTE** For production environments you should either use an external, non-containerized database or create an image of your own, maybe based on official EDB Postgres' [docker-images](http://containers.enterprisedb.com) or the official Oracle's [docker-images](https://github.com/oracle/docker-images).
+**NOTE**: For production environments you should either use an external, non-containerized database or create an image of your own, maybe based on official EDB Postgres' [docker-images](http://containers.enterprisedb.com) or the official Oracle's [docker-images](https://github.com/oracle/docker-images).

 ### 2. Deploy Apache Kafka and Kafka-Zookeeper
 To deploy the Apache kafka and Kafka-Zookeeper, we use a Helm Chart to easily bring up the kafka services.

-Follow the deployment as described in the [kafka-zookeper](../kafka-zookeeper) example.
+Follow the deployment as described in the [kafka-zookeper](../kafka-zookeeper) example before moving to the following part.

 ## SD Closed Loop Deployment

 The [sd-cl-deployment.yaml](sd-cl-deployment.yaml) file contains the following deployments (k8s-Pods):

-- `sd-sp-deployment`             : HPE SD Provisioning node - [sd-sp](/docker/images/sd-sp)
+- `sd-sp`: HPE SD Provisioning node, 1 replica as a Statefulset - [sd-sp](/docker/images/sd-sp)
-- `sd-cl-deployment`             : HPE SD Closed Loop node - [sd-sp](/docker/images/sd-sp)
+- `sd-cl`: HPE SD Closed Loop node, 1 replica as a Statefulset - [sd-sp](/docker/images/sd-sp)
-- `sd-ui-cl-deployment`          : UOC-based UI connected to `sd-sp-cl-deployment` HPE Service Director - [sd-ui](/docker/images/sd-ui)
+- `sd-ui-cl-deployment`: UOC-based UI connected to `sd-sp-cl-deployment` HPE Service Director - [sd-ui](/docker/images/sd-ui)
 - `sd-cl-adapter-snmp-deployment`: SD Closed Loop SNMP Adapter - [sd-sp](/docker/images/sd-sp)

 The following services are exposed to external ports in the k8s cluster:
 - `sd-sp-nodeport`              -> `32517`: Service Director native UI
 - `sd-cl-nodeport`              -> `32518`: Service Director native UI
 - `sdui-cl-nodeport`            -> `32519`: Unified OSS Console (UOC) for primary Service Director
 - `sd-cl-adapter-snmp-nodeport` -> `32162`: Closed Loop SNMP Adapter Service Director

 In order to guarantee that services are started in the right order, and to avoid a lot of initial restarts of the applications, until the prerequisites are fullfilled, this deployment file makes use of [k8s initContainers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
 The initContianers are not mandatory.